yugabyte/gcp-deployment-manager/README.md

     ```
     $ gcloud deployment-manager deployments describe <your-deployment-name>
     ```
     In the output, you will get the YugabyteDB admin URL, JDBC URL, YSQL, YCQL and YEDIS connection string.
-You can use YugabyteDB admin URL to access admin portal.
+You can use the     admin URL to access admin portal.